Skip to main content

 How Wallets facilitate communication with Smart Contractsโ€‹

-As we discussed earlier, a wallet smart contract accepts external transactions, validates them and accepts them if all checks are passed.
+As we discussed earlier, a wallet smart contract accepts external messages, validates them and accepts them if all checks are passed.
 The contract then starts the loop of retrieving messages from the body of external messages then creates internal messages and sends them to the blockchain as follows:

 cs~touch();